git-moss/DrivenByMossWiki/Novation-Launchpad.md

     View (e.g. track, scene).
 * **Session** - Selects the Session mode to start, stop and record clips.
 Session can be flipped if Session button is pressed twice.
     Long press Session to select *birds-eye-view* to quickly navigate the clip grid.
 Press Session again to leave this mode.
-* **Note** - Selects the Note play mode for playing notes in different scales.
-If pressed again it activates the Drum mode for playing and sequencing drum instruments.
-* **Shift+Note** - Activates the Sequencer mode.
-If pressed again it activates the Raindrop sequencer.
+* **Note** - Pressing the Note button brings up a menu where you can select the note/sequencer mode.
+First row (from top) selects play modes, 3rd row drum modes and 5th row sequencer modes.
 * **Device** - Selects the Device mode to change the Parameters of the currently selected device.
 If pressed again it opens the browser for preset selection mode.
 If no device is selected the browser is opened to insert a device.
 * **Shift+Device** - Opens the device browser to add a device after the currently selected one
-* **User** - Currently not used.
+* **User** (only Pro) - Brings up the user mode.

 Note: The preferred play/sequencer mode is remembered for each track.

 ## Shift Mode

 If you press the Shift button (and keep it pressed) the grid changes to the Shift mode.
-The first column (from the left) of the grid now represents the missing left column of the Pro.
+The first column (from the left) of the grid now represents the missing left column of the Pro model.
 The second column represents the functions of these buttons in Shift state.

+Pressing the Delete and Duplicate pads in shift mode activates the related mode.
+Leaving the shift mode and entering session mode allows then to delete/duplicate clips, scenes and tracks.
+After deleting/duplicating an item the delete/duplicate mode is turned off.

 The Scene buttons represent the missing bottom row of the Pro (Volume, Pan, etc. but differently ordered).
 The colors of the buttons are identical.
 This area is empty on the Pro model.